-On a recent weekend visit to remote Elliot Lake, Stewart and a friend who was living there indulged me in a visit to Elliot Lake Library when we could have gone directly to a lake.
-My friend took us inside the town’s quiet 1980’s mall, where we found a wonderful BibliothÃ¨que/Library.
+On a recent weekend visit to Elliot Lake, a local friend indulged me in a visit to Elliot Lake Library when we could have gone directly to the lake.
+She took me inside the town’s quiet 1980’s mall, where we found a wonderful Bibliothèque.
 It was much larger than the Toronto mall libraries I’ve visited, such as Woodside Square, Eglinton Square, Maryvale, Steeles, Bridlewood, Black Creek, and Bayview.

 With large glass windows facing a wide mall corridor, this library contained spacious east and west wings.
 The entrance was on the west side, which housed non-fiction, reference, and a collection of computers.
-A giant quilt tapestry showed off Canadian-themed appliquÃ©s, and across the room was a giant dream catcher.
-Around the corner from the visionary piece stood a display of fishing rods, tackle, and thick booklets in English and French about fishing regulations.
-Stewart also noticed a large section devoted to Mining Environmental Assessment Reports.
+A quilt tapestry showed off Canadian-themed appliqués, and across the room was a giant dream catcher and a display of fishing rods, tackle, and thick booklets in English and French about fishing regulations.
+Another large section was devoted to Mining Environmental Assessment Reports.

-Opposite the French-materials wall was a fairy-tale mural painted by L. Finn in 1992.
+Opposite the French section was a fairy-tale mural painted by L. Finn in 1992.
 Springing from the pages of a children’s book were a host of classic characters: Ali Baba, Alice in Wonderland, Puss-n-Boots (who was struggling to remove his famous footwear), Little Red Riding Hood, and Babe the Blue Ox.

 Not far from the lively mural, a family reading area featured a plastic globe with a talking airplane, two rocking chairs (one large and one small with painted jungle animals), and small mats with triangular wedges for upper-body support.